AVM-Consulting/oracle-db-monitor/README.md

 ## Common reasons when OEM is not available, or not practical to use

  - OEM is just simply not installed.
  - In DMZ setup, OEM is under Network Address Translation (NAT) and OEM https port is not forwarded. ssh forwarding is too much work.
- - OEM is accessible via public Internet, and OEM self-signed certificates are prohibited for security reasons.
+ - OEM is accessible only via public Internet (Common for Cloud installations), and default OEM self-signed certificates are prohibited for security reasons.